smjones/draft-jones-dkim-key-wrapper/draft-jones-dkim-key-wrapper.md

 This following sections document the names of the fields that appear in the JSON formatted data.
-Some fields correspond to the "tags" defined for the DNS TXT RR binding in [@RFC6376] Section 3.6.
+Some fields correspond to the "tags" defined for the DNS TXT RR binding in [@!RFC6376] Section 3.6.

 ### contact

 This field may include contact information for the Key Generator or the Domain Owner.
-It is intended to be brief, and might typically include an organization name, email address, and/or telephone number.
+It is intended to be brief, and might typically include an organization name, email address, telephone number, or URI.

 Example:
 ```